StoneMcYT/susFic/README.md

 Also, a note to those who use 'a moon' as measurement - this refers to 30 days (1 month).

+*Means to be fixed by adding parents or extra timeline details to fix

 ### Year Minus 30

 - Crystal Empire founded